mikehobi/notes/react-native-animated.md

 }
 ```

-And now we can declaratively hide or show our `HiddenNavBar` component inside of our parent component:
+And now we can declaratively animate our `HiddenNavBar` component inside of our parent component:

 ```jsx
 class Parent extends React.Component {